TheEpicFace007/rockblox/README.md

 with open("cookie.txt") as f:
   session = Roblox(f.read().strip())

-with RobloxClient(session, 1818) as client: # third argument can be a jobId client.wait_for(15) # wait up to 15 seconds for game to load
+with RobloxClient(session, 1818) as client:

-  client.chat_message("burger")
+  client.wait_for(15) # wait up to 15 seconds for game to load client.chat_message("burger")
   sleep(1)
   client.screenshot().show()
 ```